josemiserra/CLEMSite_notebooks/README.md

 -  **5  correlation_strategy_LM-SEM_local**
     As continuation of the fourth notebook, a transform is applied now locally to a few landmarks.
 The purpose of this notebook is show a manual registration, and use it as a ground truth to compare it with the global results.
 -  **6 feedback_light_microscopy_one_phenotype**
-    This notebook was used during feedback microscopy to select the cells of interest using t-SNE or by selection of one particular feature.
--  **7 feedback_light_microscopy_multiple_phenotypes**
-    This notebook was used during the feedback microscopy workflow (between the prescan map and the high resolution acquisition), to select the cells showing the interesting phenotypes for CLEM
+    These notebooks were used during the feedback microscopy workflow (between the prescan map and the high resolution acquisition), to select the cells showing the interesting phenotypes for CLEM.
+    The cells of interest are selected using t-SNE or by selection of one particular feature.

 ### Getting Started